See3Three/see3-docs/docs/Implementations/Govnor/Overview.md

 # Gov'nor

 Gov'nor is a proof-of-concept central governance system for See3.
-It follows the description given in [](../../Introduction/Governance.md).
+It follows the description given in [the introduction.](../../Introduction/Governance.md)

 The codebase can be found [here.](https://github.com/see3-js/govnor)